 Shows how to attach Vishay strain gage to Intel® Ball Grid Array packages; measures board flexure.

-Mandarin: Processor insertion guide for LGA115X socket independent loading mechanism.
+Processor insertion guide for LGA1567 socket independent loading mechanism, minimizing contact damage.